swansondesigns/ts-proposal-wp/docs/sections/1-wordpress/content-management.md

 ### Managing Images and Files

-The Media Library is WordPress's filing system for all your images, documents, and other files.
-When you upload an image, WordPress automatically creates several sizes - thumbnail, medium, large, and full size.
-This means your website can display the right size image for different situations, keeping pages loading quickly.

-You can upload files by dragging them directly into WordPress, and the system organizes them by date.
-Finding files later is simple with built-in search and filtering tools.
-Basic image editing is included too - you can crop images, rotate them, or flip them without needing separate software.
+The Media Library is the WordPress system for managing all images, documents and files.
+Images are optimized for the web without additional steps.
+All meta data is easily visible/editable and the search feature is fast and easy.
+Thumbnails make it easy to identify which asset you are looking for.

 ### Navigation Menus

-Your website's navigation menus help visitors find their way around.
-WordPress lets you create different menus for different areas of your site - typically a main menu in the header, maybe a footer menu with important links, and sometimes sidebar menus for specific sections.

-Creating and organizing menus is straightforward.
-You simply choose which pages, collection items, or custom links to include, then drag them into the order you want.
-You can create dropdown menus by dragging items slightly to the right to nest them under other items.
+WordPress makes it easy to create and organize your website's navigation without any technical expertise.
+The system uses a simple drag-and-drop interface - you can arrange your menu items by dragging them into the order you want and create dropdown menus by nesting items under others.
+It’s fast, simple and intuitive.

 ### Search Functionality